 - - -

-The endorphin rush prompted by the first play of Suede's debut is still very much present twenty years on, the opening pairing of 'So Young' and 'Animal Nitrate' setting the tone for drug-tinged, suburban-based despair and talk of disappointing sex.
+The endorphin rush prompted by the first play of Suede's debut is still very much present 20 years on, the opening pairing of 'So Young' and 'Animal Nitrate' setting the tone for drug-tinged, suburban-based despair and talk of disappointing sex.
 Although there has been plenty of, not entirely undeserved, criticism for Brett Anderson's later approach to lyrics, it's hard to deny that lines like those found here - "in your council home, he jumped on your bones" - are gloriously evocative.
 Already tagged as 'The Best New Band in Britain' by Melody Maker, this set delivered on all of the hype and inadvertently sparked the Britpop movement - which they promptly ignored.

 - - -